 If you're in further education, you can get advice and guidance from your teacher or college about the courses, colleges or universities you are interested in.

 Video - going to university with a disability

 Disabled Students' Allowances and other financial help

-Disabled Students' Allowances give extra financial help if you have an impairment, health condition (including mental health conditions) or a specific learning difficulty like dyslexia.
+Disabled Students' Allowances offer extra financial help if you have an impairment, health condition (including mental health conditions) or a specific learning difficulty like dyslexia.

 If you qualify for Disabled Students’ Allowances, they’re paid on top of any standard student support you get.
 They're not means-tested and you don’t have to pay them back.